ray2day/ray2day/README.md

 Hello and welcome to my GitHub,

-Let me introduce myself: I’m Raymond van Hoorn (aka ray2day) C# / .NET developer.
+Let me introduce myself: I’m Raymond van Hoorn (aka ray2day) C# / .NET developer and graphic designer.
 In this file you can read how I became a programmer and how I am improving my C# and .NET coding skills everyday.

 December 2021: Graduated post bachelor C# programming at Avans+ hoge school in 's-Hertogenbosch.<br/>
 May 2022 - November 2022: Half year working as a backend developer in a team on a project of social interest.<br/>
 June 2022: Passed the official Professional Scrum Master (PSMI) exam.<br/>
 November 2022: Demo of the project.
 Received well by the customer.
 I was asked to continue along with project, but I chose to leave and apply for a paid job.<br/>
 In between: Lots of self study.
 Improving skills, mainly focused on building API's.
 Busy with my own Blazor Server App project, my future MSX website (with a lot of functionallity: calendar, blog, database etc,).<br/>
-May 2023 - till now: Working as Back End developer at Bookerz | Marketing Automation (backend: C#, .NET and SQL, and a little frontend: HTML / Javascript).
+May 2023 - till now: Working as Back End developer at Bookerz Marketing Automation (backend: C#, .NET and SQL, and a little frontend: HTML / Javascript).

-I am a former graphic designer and what involves my graphic background: I am an expert in Adobe Indesign, Photoshop, Illustrator and the PDF-workflow.
+I am a (former) graphic designer and what involves my graphic background: I am an expert in Adobe Indesign, Photoshop, Illustrator and the PDF-workflow.
 Also a specialist in the printing industry (pre-press) with an enormous practical experience and knowledge of offset-, silk screen- and digital printing.
 Next to that I lots of experience in packaging / and setting up color management and print production planning systems and workflows.
 My strenght is my technical knowledge and interest.
 Tn these jobs technical side tasks were often handed to me: creating work-arounds, automate processes and find efficient ways to work using the software available.
 At EMI Compact Disc I was involved in an IT project group to automate and implement the graphical process from customer to production in SAP.
 At my last graphic job I automated almost all of the imposition processes for digital printing.

 My hobbies are: scuba diving, hiking, cats and MSX (retro) computers (collecting, playing games and of course coding).
 My retro computer- and programming hobby has lead me to retrain to and become a professional programmer.